jilljenn/humanlearn/index.md

+**Update.** The proceedings of WeASeL 2018 are available [here](http://its2018.its-conferences.com/wp-content/uploads/ITS2018-Workshops-Proceedings.pdf), starting page 141.
+About the next edition of our workshop, more information will be available in February 2019.
+To stay updated, join our Google group: [optimizing-human-learning](https://groups.google.com/forum/#!forum/optimizing-human-learning)!

+---

 We hosted a 1-day workshop colocated with the [ITS 2018](http://its2018.its-conferences.com) conference to discuss specific algorithmic and machine learning issues for optimizing human learning.

 <div id="logos" class="responsive">